Paul Ryder

 Paul Anthony Ryder (24 April 1964 – 15 July 2022) was an English musician.
 He was a bass player and a founding member of the Manchester band Happy Mondays with his brother Shaun Ryder.
+His bass playing was credited with bringing funk to the band's mixture of indie rock, Northern soul and house music, and with underpinning the Madchester sound of the late 1980s.

 Early life

 Paul and Shaun are the two sons of Derek Ryder, a postman, and his wife Linda, a nurse.
+Ryder was born in Salford to Linda (née Carroll) and Derek Ryder, a postal worker, and was brought up in the Salford suburb of Little Hulton.